neb-b/daisy/README.md

 - [x] fix issue where can't click publish button
 - [x] fix issue with toucharea insets
 - [x] ui lag on lists

+maybe

+- [ ] likes?
+- [ ] on scroll to bottom, fetch more notes?
+Or just fetch more total